All Episodes

 Samantha Powers, you know, 300 separate unmasking requests.

-Um I w I I don't want the talent of this agency in this ugly evil world we live in, starting with the bad actors in Russia and Vladimir Putin himself, by the way, and we can bring him to his knees, we will outproduce him energy-wise, and that's it.
+I don't want the talent of this agency in this ugly, evil world we live in, starting with the bad actors in Russia and Vladimir Putin himself, by the way, and we can bring him to his knees.

 We would cripple their economy.

-Um that's how you defeat Russia.
+That's how you defeat Russia.

 How do you put in the protections and still do the hard job of intelligence?

-And this, you know, this happens every uh you know 20, 30 years.
+And this happens every 20, 30 years.

-Well, let me ask you this, Scott, because you know how bad is it?
+Well, let me ask you this, Scott, because you know, how bad is it?

-How bad do you think the corruption is and and how vulnerable are we as a country from outside actors, hostile regimes, Russia, Iran, China, North Korea, in terms of their ability to hack us?
+And how vulnerable are we as a country from outside actors, hostile regimes, Russia, Iran, China, North Korea, in terms of their ability to hack us?

-We will reduce this politicization, which will automatically increase the effectiveness of our intelligence community because we very much need it in today's dangerous world.
+I'm hoping that was said before, by exposing this corruption to the sunlight and having real reform made, we will reduce this politicization, which will automatically increase the effectiveness of our intelligence community because we very much need it in today's dangerous world.

-You know, the the curse of any Intel service, and I've seen it in my career all over the world, is politicization.
+You know, the curse of any Intel service, and I've seen it in my career all over the world, is politicization.

 Once a service becomes politicized, it is usually the path to ruin, and that service becomes marginalized and ineffective.

-So hopefully Barr will put a stop to this, we'll have a thorough investigation.
+So hopefully, Barr will put a stop to this.

 People who misbehaved will be punished severely, and then we can move on and have enhanced security for everyone.

-Well, I I I want the right thing.
+Well, I want the right thing.

 I love this country.

-I want to be the best at that game, because it's not really a game.
+I want to be the best at that game because it's not really a game.

 Scott, thank you for being with us.